 When every minute of downtime can cost you thousands, if not millions of dollars, maintaining continuous uptime at all times is an absolute necessity.
-OpManager pings all monitored devices at defined monitoring intervals, and if any device is down or if the response time or packet loss is huge, OpManager notifies you immediately by sending an email or text message.
+OpManager network software pings all monitored devices at defined monitoring intervals, and if any device is down or if the response time or packet loss is huge, OpManager notifies you immediately by sending an email or text message.

 High CPU or memory usage on a physical server, virtual machine, or network device can considerably affect the performance of devices and, in turn, affect the end user.
 OpManager lets you monitor devices using SNMP, WMI, Telnet, SSH, and VMware native API.
 With OpManager, you can detect and troubleshoot CPU and server bottlenecks before they affect the end user.
 You can also monitor important CPU metrics like utilization, speed, idle time, and processor time, and set independent alarm thresholds for each monitored device.

 Slow network traffic is a concern for every organization.
 Networks might face bandwidth-related issues due to a specific application, system, or WLAN.
 Network performance monitoring tools allow you to identify bandwidth hogs so you can optimize your network traffic before it affects your network.
 Take charge of network performance monitoring by analyzing your network's bandwidth performance and traffic patterns with OpManager's Simple Network Management Protocol, which let's you monitor device traffic.
 You can view interface traffic, filter traffic by time interval, and view the last polled traffic value.
 OpManager's NetFlow module provides in-depth visibility on network traffic patterns and bandwidth utilization with support for NetFlow, sFlow, jFlow, IPFIX, and more.